Ajayaraja II: Coinage

 Prithviraja Vijaya states that Ajayaraja "filled the earth" with so many silver coins (rupakas), that he took away the fame of other kings.
 An inscription at the Ruthi Rani temple at Dhod suggests that these coins were in use at least until the reign of his grandson Someshvara.
 Ajayaraja's silver coins have been found at many places, including Rajasthan and Mathura.
 These coins feature a seated goddess on one side, and the legend "Shri Ajayadeva" on the other side.

-The Prithviraja Vijaya also mentions that his consort Somelekha had new silver coins every day.
+In his own lifetime, his queen Somalladevi issued her coins not as a dowager queen or regent but as a regnant queen.
+The Prithviraja Vijaya also mentions that his queen Somelekha had new silver coins every day.
 Somelekha or Somalekha appears to be a variant of Somalladevi, which was the name of Ajayaraja's queen according to the Bijolia rock inscription.
 Some rare silver coins featuring a king's head and the legend "Shri Somaladevi" (or "Shri Somalladevi") in Nagari script have been discovered.
 Copper coins featuring the same legend with the image of a horseman have also been found.
 These are among the few coins issued by Indian queens.